Your Student Visa Guide

 On its face, the abolishment of the GTE requirement is a positive development for Student Visa Applicants and Student Visa Holders in Australia, as they will no longer be penalised for intending to seek permanent residence in Australia after the completion of their studies.
 However, the Genuine Student Test is also designed to “weed out” applicants who are trying to use the Student Visa Programme as a backdoor to gain working rights in Australia, and certain Student Visa Applicants are also subject to greater scrutiny when being assessed under the Genuine Student Test.

+The Genuine Student Test assesses whether an applicant satisfies the Genuine Student requirement, i.e. whether the applicant is coming to Australia primarily to study, and whether they demonstrate intentions, capacity, and circumstances that align with being a genuine student.
 Under the Genuine Student Test, the Department will now consider the following factors when deciding whether an applicant is a genuine applicant for entry and stay as a student (or as a member of the family unit of the person who holds a Student Visa):

 • the applicant’s circumstances;